-The goods station was on the east side of Kilbowie Rod, on the south side of the line and approach from the west.
+The Clydebank Goods station was on the east side of Kilbowie Road, on the south/west side of the line and approached from the west.

 The line to the east of the station used a short infilled section of the Forth and Cart Canal to reach Clydebank Riverside station.

 Clydebank Goods Junction box closed in 1933.
 Following this access to Clydebank Goods was from the west end of the station.